 “Hey Mumma!
 How come Daddy has a beer bottle, but you don’t?”
 I looked into my seven-year-old son’s giant, blue eyes.
 He was sincerely curious.
 We were hosting a party in our backyard.
 I surveyed the scene while I gripped a lime seltzer in my hand.
 Most of our guests were lazily swinging beer bottles that reflected the late summer sun.
 They were laughing and chatting it up in small groups.
 All the kids were running around, squealing that high-pitched squeal only dogs can hear.
 All seemed right in the world.
-I looked back down at my boy and answered, “Because Mumma doesn’t drink, little love.”
+I looked back down at my boy and answered, “Because Mumma doesn’t drink alcohol, little love.”

 If only that were true…